amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 All unit tests should run on the commit build.
 Any unit test under 1/10 of a second is a slow test.<sup>c</sup> Therefore we should have no issue with unit tests taking the build a much longer time to finish.

 #### Acceptance tests
+We would ideally run all acceptance tests on the commit build.
+However, we did say that we want a 10 minute build and in some cases, running all of the acceptance tests would take longer than 10 minutes.
+If our acceptance tests are causing our build to take longer than 10 minutes, then we should look into doing the following:
+* run the acceptance tests in parallel
+* share expensive tests between resources

 ## Sources
 a.
 Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.